TheWatcherMultiversal/pdfgui_tools/README.md

 In a special case where your distribution doesn't include the **poppler-utils** package in its repositories, use the `--all` parameter of the installation script to include **poppler-utils** in the installation:

     ./install.py --all

+- <p>The <b>poppler-utils</b> package included in the installation script is designed for the <b>amd64</b> architecture.
+If you need this package for a different architecture, we recommend checking the official <a href="https://poppler.freedesktop.org/" >poppler-utils</a> page and obtaining the source code.</p>
-- Note: If you need to uninstall everything, run `./uninstall.py` again with the `--all` parameter.
+- If you need to uninstall everything, run `./uninstall.py` again with the `--all` parameter.

 Now we just need to check if the program was installed correctly, for this we execute the following: